Reds vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Jonathan India, Corbin Carroll and others are listed when the Cincinnati Reds host the Arizona Diamondbacks at Great American Ball Park on Saturday (first pitch at 4:10 PM ET).
+Player prop bet odds for Corbin Carroll and others are available when the Cincinnati Reds host the Arizona Diamondbacks at Great American Ball Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!